 - Do your images shine regardless of screen size?

 - Is the checkout and payment flow optimized for different screens?

 11. Analyze Your Data to Keep Evolving

-You want to be using all these insights to keep reiterating and improving your site, customer experience, product range, ads, and more.
-The world never stops moving and neither should you.
+You want to use all these insights to keep reiterating and improving your site, customer experience, product range, ads, and more.
+The world never stops moving, and neither should you.

 We wish you all the best of luck with your business!